simonbanyard/get-email-records/README.md

 |OutputPath|Output path and file name.
 Defaults to `{recordType}_records.csv`|No|

 ## DKIM
 In order to get the correct information for DKIM records, you will need to know what the selector for the record is.
-Generally, this can be found in the email header or in the service that is configured to sign messages with DKIM.
+Generally, this can be found in the email header or from the service that is configured to sign messages with DKIM.